1 April 2021, 5 January 2019, 14 November 2012

 Once the advisor and his apprentice have found a theme, they embark on the research process itself.
 It is the student’s task to formulate questions and to come up with solutions, though the advisor must pruneTo this end, an advisor must know the literature well enough to know what people tried before, why these attempts failed, and whether a different one may fail for the same reason.
 Otherwise history repeats itself. obviously dead-end explorations and should on occasion inject ideas.
 In the first few years, the advisor will contribute numerous ideas, possibly more than the student.
 Over the years, however, the advisor must pull back and must allow the student to take possession of the topic.

-Pragmatically, the process also involves learning to read papers, learning
+Pragmatically, the process also involves tedious labor: learning to read papers,

-The goal is to find an advisor that fits your interests.
+The goal is to find an advisor that fits your interests and personality.

 The first step is to figure out which kind of questions interest you personally and which ones don’t.
 Don’t confuse the interest that a great teacher generates with your interest.
 On occasion, these two coincide; often the former misleads you to think it is or at least should be your interest.